Sponsored post.

 The history of Southern Jutland is not just about where the border goes.
 There is much more you can throw yourself into.
 The North Sea for example.

-On Rømø in Vadehavet you will find a beautiful and well-preserved house, which tells a completely different story, which will certainly make an impression on the animal-loving family.
+On Rømø in the Wadden Sea, you will find a beautiful and well-preserved house that tells a completely different story, which will certainly make an impression on the animal-loving family.
 It is the story of giant whales.
 Themselves The National Museum's Commander's Farm shows evocatively how 1700th century life on the West Coast unfolded, but it also has another intriguing story.

 Here, from the National Museum's Commander's Yard, whaling expeditions and trading expeditions in the North Atlantic were led 3-400 years ago, and you can meet the skeleton of an enormous sperm whale almost alive.
 The whale washed up on the beach in 1996 and moved in here.
-It can easily happen again that one of havets giants go astray and end up on Rømø's kilometer-wide beach – Northern Europe's widest – so keep your eyes open when you walk along the water's edge.
+It could easily happen again that one of the giants of the sea goes astray and ends up on Rømø's kilometer-wide beach – Northern Europe's widest – so keep your eyes open when you walk along the water's edge.

 Read more about Denmark's oldest market town right on the border